jkvargas/russimp-sys/README.md

 ### `prebuilt`
 This features will download a prebuilt package from this repo's release page, these packages are built and published automatically every time we release a new version.

-In addition, you can specify a local package by setting the `ASSIMP_PACKAGE_DIR` environment variable to the path of the package.
+In addition, you can specify a local package by setting the `RUSSIMP_PACKAGE_DIR` environment variable to the path of the package.
 You can run the provided package binary to generate a package for your platform.

 ```cargo run --bin package --features <INSERT-LINK-TYPE>```